Turkey Take On Dutch In Politically Charged Euros Quarter-final, England Face Swiss - UrduPoint

 England boss Gareth Southgate rounded on suggestions the Three Lions had been handed an easier path to the final as "entitlement" from the media in his homeland.

-Despite reaching the quarter-finals for the fourth consecutive major tournament under Southgate, England have so far failed to live up to their hype as one of the favourites for the competition in a string of poor performances.
+Despite reaching the quarter-finals for the fourth consecutive major tournament under Southgate, England have not lived up to their hype as one of the favourites for the competition.

 They needed a moment of Jude Bellingham brilliance in the dying seconds to sneak past Slovakia after extra-time in the last 16 and face a step up in class against the Swiss in Dusseldorf.